top-nav-button-tickets

 REHEARSALS AND TIME COMMITMENT:

-Approximate rehearsal dates can begin as early as the week of April 20 and run though June, 2024 , Monday through Thursday evenings and Saturdays.
-Before tech, evening rehearsals will be 4p - 10p; tech rehearsals will be potentially until midnight.
+Approximate rehearsal dates can begin as early as the week of March 10 and run though April 30, 2025 , Monday through Thursday evenings and Saturdays.
+Before tech, evening rehearsals will be 5p - 9p; tech rehearsals will be potentially until 10pm.
 We understand that some students may have conflicts where they may miss rehearsals, must arrive late or leave early.
 However, cast members will not be able to miss rehearsals during tech week or the run of the show.

-Opening night is Friday, June 7, 2024 and the show will run through June 23, 2024 with several weekday matinees for summer camps in addition to the traditional evening and weekend performances.
+Opening night is May 9, 2025 and runs through May 25, 2025 with the possibility of performance through June 1, 2025.
+There are several weekday matinees for schools in addition to the traditional evening and weekend performances.

 DOWNLOAD OUR TENTATIVE REHEARSAL SCHEDULE HERE TO SEE IF YOU WILL HAVE ANY CONFLICTS